The NFL Is Building a Pro Flag Football League. The Timing Makes Sense.

 Larry Fitzgerald, one of the investor-athletes, was candid about where things actually stand: "It's still in its infancy."
 Five-on-five or seven-on-seven?
 City-based franchises or centralized play?
 Nobody has decided.
 What they do know is they want the league running before the 2028 Los Angeles Olympics, where flag football makes its debut as an official sport.
 Building something before that window is essentially a land grab.

 Whether it works is an open question.
 Pro leagues for emerging sports have a mixed track record.
 But the youth participation numbers are hard to argue with.
-Around 4.1 million kids play flag football in the US, up more than 50% since 2020.
-High school programs now exist in 39 states.
-The number of girls playing at the high school level jumped nearly 60% in a single year.
+Around 4.1 million kids play flag football in the US, up more than 50 percent in recent years.
+High school programs now exist in a growing list of sanctioned states.
+The number of girls playing at the high school level jumped nearly 60 percent in a single year.

 For coaches running programs today, the league doesn't change much on the ground.
 But it changes something about the sport's ceiling.
 A professional tier gives the best players somewhere to go.
 That matters for recruitment, for parent buy-in, and for how seriously the sport gets treated at every level beneath it.
-For the full picture of flag football's growth, the pro league is one of several forces — NCAA designation, Olympic inclusion, state sanctioning — pushing in the same direction.
+For the full picture of flag football's growth, the pro league is one of several forces, alongside NCAA designation, Olympic inclusion, and state sanctioning, all pushing in the same direction.

 Youth and high school coaches have been ahead of this.
 The question is whether their tools match the sport they're running.
-StatHawk was built specifically for flag football coaches — box scores, drive-by-drive tracking, player stats, live game sharing.
-If you're coaching this spring, it's on the App Store.
+StatHawk was built specifically for flag football coaches, with box scores, drive-by-drive tracking, player stats, and live game sharing.
+If you're coaching this season, it's on the App Store.

 Sources: ESPN, NFL.com, The Hollywood Reporter